 What fun indoor or online games have you been enjoying since the pandemic started?
 Do you have a gamer husband or partner?
 Or, do you have gamer kids?
 Do you prefer board or card games instead?
+How about Rubik’s cube or Sudoku?
 I actually do.
 I can say that it was my husband who influenced our kids.
 They even talk and discuss strategies, updates, and characters of the online games they play together.

 Wellness check-ups and vaccinations are highly important for our pets to stay healthy and happy.
 With Kiro, every vet visit is physically tiring but fun and memorable.
 Even if we got to be a little seriously cautious when going out, funny Kiro makes everything lighter.
 His first vet visit was crazy hilarious when he couldn’t help drop a little round poo inside the tricycle and peed as soon as we got off.